michael-milette/moodle-filter_filtercodes/README.md

 * {nbsp} : Is substituted for a non-breaking space when displayed.
 * {hr} : Horizontal rule.
 * {details}{summary}{/summary}{/details} : An easy way to create an HTML 5 Details/Summary expandable section in your page.
 IMPORTANT: {details}{summary}{/summary} must all be on one line (it is ok if the line wraps).
 The rest of the details can be on multiple lines followed by the {/details}.
 This is an experimental feature that may result in invalid HTML but it works.
 You can optionally add a CSS class name to the opening details tag.
 Example: {details faq-class}
+* {multilang xx}{/multilang} : Tags text so it displays only when the user interface is set to that particular language.
+For example, use {multilang en}English{/multilang}{multilang fr}Français{/multilang} to display ‘English’ when the UI is in English and ‘Français’ when it’s in French.
+Please be aware that this method does not actually perform language filtering.
+It merely simplifies the usage of Moodle’s **Multi-Language Content** filter.
+If this filter is activated, it will convert these plain text tags into HTML span tags, which are then processed by the **Multi-Language Content** filter.
+This only works if the Multi-Language Content filter is listed below the FilterCodes filter in ‘ Site Administration > Plugins > Filters > Manage filters’.
+When the content displayed, if you see the content for all languages, it is because you did not enable the Multi-Language Content filter.
 * {langx xx}{/langx} : Tag specific text in a particular language by wrapping the text in a plain text pair of {langx xx} {/langx} or {langx xx-XX} {/langx} tags.
 This makes no visible changes to the content but wraps the content in an HTML <span lang="xx"></span> inline tag.
 As a result, screen readers will make use of this localization information to apply a particular pronunciation if the text is in a different language than the language of the rest of the page.
 This is required for compliance with W3C Web Content Accessibility Guidelines (WCAG 2.0)

 The opening {langx xx} tag should include two [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code abbreviation letters in lowercase associated with the language's name.
 French, for example, has the code **fr**: